The Odds of Playing in the NBA.

 Lets just say you better have a backup plan.

 With the massive popularity of the NBA more kids than ever dream of growing up to play professional basketball.
 Although kids dreaming big and working hard on their game is great, the statistics on the number of players that actually make it to the pros is daunting.
-I know no one wants to think they'll ever get injured or worse yet, that they're not good enough, but the reality is no matter how much you are dominating the local, state or even national scene the odds are stacked against you.
+I know no one wants to think they’ll ever get injured or worse yet, that they simply aren’t good enough, but the reality is no matter how much you are dominating the local, state or even national scene the odds are stacked against you.

 - High School Players: 545,844

 If we break this down into percentages it is even more impressive.

 - Players that make the jump from high school to college: 2.9%

 - Players that make the jump from college to pro: 1.3%